Sausage Stuffed Jalapeno Poppers

 This is for folks that like it spicy!
 We’re going to coat a few slices of jalapenos with cream cheese and shredded cheddar, then stick a piece of Pederson’s Jalapeno and Cheese Sausage in between them.
 Just to make sure they stay together, and because we love bacon - we’re going to tie them up with a slice of Pederson’s Hickory Smoked bacon.
 I’m going to go ahead and let y’all know these were the best Jalapeno Poppers I’ve ever eaten.
 I don’t even know if it’s fair to compare them to your typical poppers.
 This might be a whole new category and it’ll soon be a staple at my family cookouts.

 From there, you can throw them in the oven on 400°F for about 20 mins, cook them over an open fire, or put them on an enclosed griddle for 20-30 minutes.
 An oven is the easiest way to make sure they cook evenly.
-We did ours on a covered griddle, and with a bit of attention and patience they came out like this:
+We did ours on a covered griddle.

 Let me re-emphasize how good these were.
 I have never had a better popper, I think I shed a tear and it wasn’t from the heat.
 I consider myself quite the popper connoisseur.
 Matter of fact - if you think you have an addition to this recipe, or a method that will produce a better popper, talk to us on instagram and tell them to let Brandon know your suggestions.
 I’m all ears.
 In the meantime, try this recipe.
 I promise it won’t disappoint, these are good fresh off the heat and straight from the fridge.
 Throw ‘em in a tupperware or ziplock and get them in the cooler for your next outing, you’ll make friends everywhere you go.